PUBLICATIONS & TOOLS

 - Study examines availability of drinking water in U.S. schools

-- New online calculator gauges how snacks measure up to USDA school vending guideline
+- New online calculator gauges how snacks measure up to USDA school vending guidelines

 - Singling out 'fat' children isn't helping them lose weight